There’s a simple way to make the Beltline even better.

 Today

-The right of way formerly reserved for train tracks is composed largely of meadows and trees, but also serves as a the setting for public art.
+The right of way formerly reserved for train tracks is off-limits.
+It’s composed largely of meadows and trees, but also serves as a the setting for public art.

 Tomorrow?

-That right of way could be transformed into a separate path for pedestrians, while preserving most of the meadows and perhaps all of the trees in the former trail right of way.
+That right of way could be transformed into a separate path for pedestrians, while preserving most of the meadows and perhaps all of the trees.